dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 - **Root Mean Squared Error(RMSE)**

-Root mean square error will be just taking root of above \mathbf{L_{mse}}.
+<span class='red'>Root mean square error will be just taking root of above \mathbf{L_{mse}}.
 The MSE penalizes large errors more strongly and therefore is very sensitive to outliers.
-To avoid this, we usually use the squared root version.
+To avoid this, we usually use the squared root version.</span>

 $$
 \begin{aligned}